Santo Domingo: History

 In 1861, Spain returned to the country, having struck a bargain with Dominican dictator Pedro Santana whereby the latter was granted several honorific titles and privileges, in exchange for annexing the young nation back to Spanish rule.
 The Dominican Restoration War began in 1863 however, and in 1865 the Bourbon Queen Isabella II withdrew her soldiers from the island.

 Over the next two-thirds of a century Santo Domingo and the Dominican Republic went through many revolutions and power changes.
 Santo Domingo would experience the first of two U.S. invasions in 1916 when different leaders fought for presidential power and control of the city.
 The United States intervened, instituting a military leader, Harry Shepard Knapp.
-U.S. Marines and Dominicans clashed in Santo Domingo on October 24–25, 1916, resulting in the deaths of two U.S. Marines and three Dominicans.
+U.S. Marines and Dominicans clashed in Santo Domingo on 24–25 October 1916, resulting in the deaths of two U.S. Marines and three Dominicans.

 The city was struck by hurricane San Zenón in 1930, which caused major damage and killed up to 8,000 people.
 After its rebuilding, Santo Domingo was known officially as Ciudad Trujillo due to the personality cult imposed by dictator Rafael Leónidas Trujillo, who governed from 1930.
-Following his assassination in 1961 the city was renamed back to Santo Domingo.
+Following his assassination in 1961 the city was once again renamed to Santo Domingo.

 In 1962, Juan Bosch was elected to the presidency.
 He was overthrown seven months later, resulting in a civil war in the capital.
 Francisco Caamaño led the Constitucionalistas fighting to restore democracy.
 This would lead to the second U.S. invasion in 1965.
-U.S. troops engaged in heavy fighting in the streets of Santo Domingo against the Constitucionalistas on June 15 and June 16.
+U.S. troops engaged in heavy fighting in the streets of Santo Domingo against the Constitucionalistas on 15 and 16 June.
 Newsweek described it this way:

-Eventually, the fighting would end on August 31, 1965, with 2,850 Dominicans and 44 American servicemen dead.
+Eventually, the fighting would end on 31 August 1965, with 2,850 Dominicans and 44 American servicemen dead.

 The year 1992 marked the 500th anniversary, El Quinto Centenario, of Christopher Columbus' Discovery of the Americas.
 The Columbus Lighthouse – Faro a Colón – was erected in Santo Domingo in honor of this occasion, with an approximate cost of 400 million Dominican pesos.

 Geography

+Santo Domingo is located on the southern coast of the island of Hispaniola, along the Caribbean Sea, and is the capital of the Dominican Republic.
+The city sits at the mouth of the Ozama River, which divides it into eastern and western sections, with the historic Colonial Zone on the west side.
+Its geography is characterized by a coastal plain with flat to gently rolling terrain, and the surrounding region includes some low limestone hills.
+The city has a tropical climate, marked by high humidity and warm temperatures year-round, with a rainy season from May to November.
+Its coastal location and natural harbor have historically made it an important port and commercial hub in the Caribbean.

 The Ozama River flows 148 km before emptying into the Caribbean Sea.
 Santo Domingo's position on its banks was of great importance to the city's economic development and the growth of trade during colonial times.
 The Ozama River is where the country's busiest port is located.